jshatto0225/jMath/README.md

 The requirements are:

-- CMake 3.11 or better; 3.14+ highly recommended.
+- CMake 3.16 or better
 - A C++17 compatible compiler
 - The Boost libararies (header only part is fine)
 - Git